Mathrys83/Adventure.Land/README.md

 **Update: Now, the only place where you have to adjust character-names, is in the "Main" module.**

 Most code I've seen has one single "main" loop that runs ~250ms, so 4 times per second.
 This is suggested for optimal farming performance.
 My code does have two "main" loops.
 Running everything every 250 milliseconds might give you great farming-performance, but it's horrible for performance overall.
 Therefor, I made a "tierTwo" loop that only runs every 5 seconds.
 All non-essential routines get called from there.
+This saves a tremendous amount of resources.

 ## The Characters